Jesuits in Northeast post list of priests accused of abuse

-NEW YORK (AP) — The governing body for the Jesuit order in the northeastern United States has released a list of 50 priests under its jurisdiction who have been credibly accused of sexual misconduct with minors.
+NEW YORK (AP) — The governing body for the Jesuit order in the northeastern United States released a list Tuesday of 50 priests under its jurisdiction who have been credibly accused of sexual misconduct with minors.

 Two former priests are incarcerated, one for possession of child pornography and one for abuse charges.